ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/src/nats/Module.md

 #### Listening to incoming messages

 The Ballerina NATS module provides the following mechanisms to listen to messages.
-Similar to message publishing, listening to messages is also handled differently in NATS basic and streaming servers.
+Similar to message publishing, listening to messages is also handled differently in the NATS basic and streaming servers.

 ##### Listening to messages from a NATS server